rakeshbhat9/llm-sql-query/README.md

     * This package uses `gemma:7b`: `mistral`
     * You can choose from many LLMs [here](https://ollama.ai/library)

-3. This package is using a  Postgres instance running on LAN.
-The data in bitcoin is sourced from Kaggle dataset.
-But you should be able to use any database/table, as the code is agnostic to the dataset used.
+3. This package is using a  Postgres instance running on LAN. dvdrental database is used which is widely available on the internet.

 4. As the notebook is running opensource LLM locally, the system should have atleast 8 GB RAM [LINK](https://ollama.com/library/orca-mini#:~:text=the%20sky%20blue%3F%22%0A%20%20%20%7D%27-,Memory%20requirements,-7b%20models%20generally).